 In examining the life of Frederic II, Count of Ferrette (1197-1232), there are obvious parallels between this unscrupulous, violent and arrogant man and the cruel customs and mysterious intrigues of the Middle Ages.
 Of all the Counts of Ferrette throughout the ages, Frederic II’s government was by far the most troubled, with the Count never ceasing to wage war against his neighbour Richard de Montfaucon, Count of Montbéliard.

 A few days after having been scorned by his other rival, the Bishop of Basel, Frederic II was mysteriously assassinated in his Ferrette castle.
 Public rumour implicated his son, Louis the Fierce, as the agent of the crime, and as such he was immediately excommunicated by the Pope and banished, leaving the possession of the county to his brother Ulrich.
-But it was reported in the cold, dark halls of the castle that on Ulrich’s death he made a deathbed confession to having been the real perpetrator of the crime!
+But it was reported in the cold, dark halls of the castle that on Ulrich’s death he made a deathbed confession to have been the real perpetrator of the crime!

 If the counts of Ferrette possessed the majority of the Sundgau, the ‘Sundgauvian’ territories of the northeast had long since belonged to the Habsburg dynasty, a wealthy local family whose heritage also includes Swiss lands.
 Moreover, the Habsburgs had passed on the honorary title of Landgrave of Upper Alsace (Sundgau) from father to son for centuries.

 During the 14th century the Habsburgs and Ulrich III, the last Count of Ferrette, became very close.
 Seriously ill and realising that he would not have a male heir; Ulrich undertook several difficult measures in order to save his county from the Bishop of Basel and his ambitions.

 A master strategist, Ulrich III was anxious for his daughter, Jeanne de Ferrette, to inherit his county.
 During the Middle Ages, only the Pope had the power to arbitrate exceptionally in his favour.
 Against all hope, Ulrich received the precious papal consent in 1320.